Tawakkol Karman: Political positions

 She has alleged that many Yemeni girls suffer from malnutrition so that boys could be fed and also called attention to high illiteracy rates: two-thirds of Yemeni women are unable to read. advocating for laws that would prevent females younger than 17 from being married.
 In a statement made to Human Rights Watch, a human rights research and advocacy group, she stated that Yemen's revolution "didn't happen just to solve political problems, but also to address societal problems, the most important being child marriage."
 Despite most members of her party holding a different view on child marriage than her, she claims her party is the most open to women.
 In clarifying her position, she said:

 Our party needs the youth but the youth also need the parties to help them organise.
 Neither will succeed in overthrowing this regime without the other.
 We don't want the international community to label our revolution an Islamic one.

 She has also led protests against government corruption.
 Her stand on the ouster of Saleh became stronger after village lands of families around the city of Ibb were appropriated by a corrupt local leader.
 Likewise, she says she remains independent from foreign influences: "I do have close strategic ties with American organizations involved in protecting human rights, with American ambassadors and with officials in the U.S. State Department.
 (I also have ties with activists in) most of the E.U. and Arab countries.
 But they are ties among equals; (I am not) their subordinate."
 Speaking before an audience at the University of Michigan, Karman summed up her belief: "I am a citizen of the world.
 The Earth is my country, and humanity is my nation."

+She expressed support for the Palestinian people in the Israeli–Palestinian conflict.
+In May 2024, Karman stated, "The world is silent in front of the genocide and the ethnic cleansing of the Palestinian people in Gaza."